-According to the American Academy of Pediatric Dentistry, children should visit a pediatric dentist when their first tooth comes in or no later than their first birthday.
+According to the Canadian Dental Association, children should visit a pediatric dentist either when their first tooth comes in or no later than their first birthday.

 What is fluoride?

-If you do not have fluoride in your water, fluoride is also available in:
+If you do not have fluoride in your water, the mineral is also available in:

-Speak with your dentist if you are concerned whether or not you are receiving enough, or too much fluoride daily.
-Fluoride treatments are also given at your dental office after a cleaning appointment every six months to one year.
+Speak with your dentist if you are concerned about whether you are receiving enough, or are receiving too much, fluoride daily.
+Fluoride treatments are given at your dental office after a cleaning appointment either every six months or once a year.